ManuelKugelmann/SoftPalette/README.md

 ## Usage
 - Drop an image.
 - Pick a palette (preset, extract-from-image, or hand-roll hex colors — up to 256 anchors).
-- The tool bakes a 3D LUT on the GPU (default 33³, selectable up to 257³) by computing, for every cell, an inverse-distance-weighted blend of all palette anchors in OkLab.
+- The tool bakes a 3D LUT (default 33³, selectable up to 257³)
-- The result is applied to the image in real time.
+- The result is applied to the test image.
   Drag anywhere on the canvas to scrub a before/after split.

 ## Use cases
 - Stylize photos to a game's palette (Quake, Moebius, Ghibli presets included).